ansys/pydpf-core/docs/source/examples/06-distributed-post/02-distributed-msup_expansion.rst

       - field 18 {complex:  0, time:  10} with Nodal location, 1 components and 1065 entities.
       - field 19 {complex:  1, time:  10} with Nodal location, 1 components and 1065 entities.

+    ("'NoneType' object has no attribute 'shutdown'",)
+    ("'NoneType' object has no attribute 'shutdown'",)
+    ("'NoneType' object has no attribute 'shutdown'",)
+    ("'NoneType' object has no attribute 'shutdown'",)
+    ("'NoneType' object has no attribute 'shutdown'",)